gkjpettet/homebrew-xojotool/README.md

-# homebrew-xojotools
+# homebrew-xojotool
-Homebrew formula for the xojotools command line application.
+Homebrew formula for the `xojotool` command line application.